acl-301d-summer-2017/lab-01-mobile-first/README.md

 1. Type `git commit -m "some meaningful message"` where Some meaningful message is a message that **thoroughly** explains your commit.
 1. Type `git status` to ensure there is nothing left to commit.
 1. Type `git push origin your-name-partner-name` to push this branch to your forked repo on GitHub.
-2. On GitHub, Add your navigator as a collaborator (go to settings -> collaborators).
+2. On GitHub, add your navigator as a collaborator (go to settings -> collaborators).
-3. Once they have been added, `Slack` to your partner your forked repo link for them to clone down.
+3. Once they have been added, send your partner your forked repo link for them to clone down.

 ### Switch roles